Python-GIS-book/site/source/part1/chapter-03/md/02-data-analysis.md

 ## Grouping and aggregating data

+### Basic logic of grouping a DataFrame using `.groupby()`

-Next, we want to calculate the average temperature for each month in our dataset.
+In the following sections, we want to calculate the average temperature for each month in our dataset.
 Here, we will learn how to use a `.groupby()` method which is a handy tool for compressing large amounts of data and computing statistics for subgroups.
 We will use the groupby method to calculate the average temperatures for each month trough these three main steps:

   1. group the data based on year and month using `groupby()`
-  2. calculate the average for each month (i.e. each group)
+  2. calculate the average temperature for each month (i.e. each group)
-  3. Store those values into a new DataFrame called `monthly_data`
+  3. store the resulting rows into a DataFrame called `monthly_data`

-We have quite a few rows of weather data (N=198334) (**UPDATE**), and several observations per day.
+We have quite a few rows of weather data (N=198334), and several observations per day.
 Our goal is to create an aggreated DataFrame that would have only one row per month.
-The `groupby()` takes as a parameter the name of the column (or a list of columns) that you want to use as basis for doing the grouping.
+The `.groupby()` takes as a parameter the name of the column (or a list of columns) that you want to use as basis for doing the grouping.
 Let's start by grouping our data based on unique year and month combination:

 ```python
 grouped = data.groupby("YEAR_MONTH")